Prevention and Community Health

 Continuing Research Credit- Doctoral.

 PUBH 1101.
-Introduction to Public Health & Health Svcs.
+Introduction to Public Health and Health Services.
 3 Credits.

 Introduction to aspects of public health and health services, including health services administration and policy, maternal and child health, environmental health, and health promotion.